 Walk-in and Backcountry Campsites

 If you're more of the rugged, outdoorsy type, the park's campground has 18 walk-in-only tent sites.
 These walk-in sites feature a picnic table and fire ring.
-You can even bring your pet to keep you company during your stay.
-Backcountry campers can even find shelter along the nearby Appalachian Trail.
-This famed trail has a shelter placed in the area where Blood Mountain's summit is reached.
-This area can be accessed by hikers traveling along the park's many trails.
+You can even bring your pet to keep you company during your stay, as long as you keep it restrained and supervised.
+Backcountry campers can also find shelter along the nearby Appalachian Trail.
+This famed trail has a shelter placed at the summit of Blood Mountain.
+The area can be accessed by hikers traveling along the park's many trails and is a great way to enjoy a secluded and peaceful back to nature type of camping trip.
+The sites are about 1,500 feet from the parking lot, and there is a toilet but no electricity or water.
+If you are looking for a private area to get away from the crowds, this is a good choice.

 Seasonal activities in Vogel State Park